sofi007/AdvModel/README.md

 * [Images](https://dropit.uni.lu/invitations?share=c54e0359be3e26a7a7c0) file contains all images with pertrubations of the camera embedeed on (on the right of) the self-driving car.
 Thus, the zip file contains both normal and abnormal images.

-* We inject the following perturbations on rosbag file in **rosbag/**.
+* We inject the following perturbations on rosbag file.
 Some of the perturbations are made manually.